sahalk/zendesk-cli-search/README.md

 Once the packages have been installed, you will be able to run "PHPUnit" to run all the testcases.
 This project has been developed using a TDD approach.
 You may use the following command to execute all the test cases: "./vendor/bin/phpunit -c phpunit.xml".

+Additionally, debugging of the code during development was done by using XDebug.

+XDebug is a tool that is used to debug PHP code and can be used to develop and debug your code.
+The can be extremely useful for developers writing code in PHP.
+It provides an efficient way to debug your code during the development process.

 ## Have fun! :)